Bio coming soon.

 Mary Thomas, Director, Building Innovation Hub, Institute for Market Transformation (moderator – confirmed)

-How digital design tools and automation are reshaping how America builds
+How digital design tools and automation are reshaping how America builds.

 From building information modelling (BIM) to advanced simulations and automation, digital tools are rapidly improving how we design and deliver projects.
 This session looks at how early-phase digitisation reduces inefficiencies, prevents rework, and unlocks the full benefits of AI across construction and manufacturing.